appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Identifying.md

 ``Appcues/anonymous()``

 The format of anonymous IDs can customized with ``Appcues/Config/anonymousIDFactory(_:)``.
 Anonymous IDs will always be prefixed with `anon:` by the SDK.

+## Grouping Users

+Associating a user with a group allows you to additionally capture analytics at the group level, and target content to show based upon group membership and properties.

+``Appcues/group(groupID:properties:)``